Francesco Bagnaia: 2025

-On 5 June, 2024, Bagnaia's teammate for 2025 and 2026 was confirmed to be eight-time World Champion Marc Márquez, replacing Enea Bastianini.
+On 5 June 2024, Bagnaia's teammate for 2025 and 2026 was confirmed to be eight-time World Champion Marc Márquez, replacing Enea Bastianini.

 Bagnaia struggled to match the pace of teammate Márquez, but nevertheless seized advantage at the Grand Prix of the Americas to win his first race of 2025 after Márquez had crashed.
 His start to the season also saw strong consistency until the French Grand Prix, where he crashed in both the sprint and feature race.
 However, a mid-season slump saw Bagnaia struggle to match the form of teammate Márquez, trailing him by 168 points by the summer break.
 He saw a brief return to form at the Japanese round, securing pole position and both sprint and feature race wins.
-However, Bagnaia faced 5 consecutive DNFs in the next rounds in Indonesia, Australia, Malaysia, Portugal, and Valencia.
+However, Bagnaia faced five consecutive DNFs in the next rounds in Indonesia, Australia, Malaysia, Portugal, and Valencia.

+2026

+After six seasons at the team, Bagnaia is set to part ways with Ducati at the end of the season.

+Aprilia Racing (2027–)

+2027

+Bagnaia is set to partner Marco Bezzecchi at the Aprilia factory team in 2027, on a four-year deal.